 Hu Tieu The Dishes – Dry or Soup?

 As if that weren’t enough variations, you can also have ‘dry’ and ‘soup’ hu tieu.
-I won’t go much more into the dry hu tieu dishes (just as I won’t go much into the ‘dry pho’ dishes on this site – ha, bet you didn’t know such things exist!), except to say that these delicious dishes come mainly as either pan-fried or regular fried hu tieu (hủ tiếu áp chảo or hủ tiếu xào, respectively.)
+I won’t go much more into the dry hu tieu dishes (just as I won’t go much into the ‘dry pho’ dishes on this site – ha, bet you didn’t know such things exist!), except to say that these delicious dishes come mainly as either pan-fried or stir fried hu tieu (hủ tiếu áp chảo or hủ tiếu xào, respectively.)
 Meat ingredients run the gamut from beef, chicken, pork, and their innards, to shrimp, scallop, squid, and crab.

 - Hu tieu dishes can use different noodles.
 You can have banh hu tieu noodles, banh pho noodles, or thin Chinese egg noodles (called mì in Vietnamese,) and the dish you order is still called hu tieu.